uf-mil/mil/docs/development/python_style.md

               )
 ```

+#### Properties

+Properties are a powerful feature of Python which allow traditional class methods to be hidden as attributes.
+Sneaky!
+This adds the benefit of masking getters and setters as traditional properties, but can accidentally mask complexion in the code that should not be hidden.

+Properties should:
+* Not be used for very simple operations (such as just returning a value)
+* Not be used when the method invokes a lot of operations.
+The calling user may not understand this and accidentally invoke a lot of operations that block other processes.
+* Always be marked with the `@property` decorator.

 ### Linting & CI
 Explain the process of Python linting, what is used, and what happens to one's code upon the linter striking it.